27 Dec Pain walking?

 Gait analysis is the study of the pattern of walking.
 Every human being has a specific pattern, that is often how we can recognise people from afar!

 We Observe your

 - walking and/or running gait.
 It can be videoed for you to see and learn from it.

 - Footwear or orthotics and their effect on your gait

 - Range of motion at all the joints.

 How is Gait treated by a Physio?

-After analysing the area of your pain and injury, and assessing your gait, the physio will do the standard Physio as required.
+After analysing the area of your pain and injury, and assessing your gait, the Physio will do the standard physio as required.
 You will then be taught specific strengthening and functional exercises to improve your gait.
-You are given tips and sent them in digital format, to practice.
+You are given tips, which will also be sent to you in digital format, to practice.
 It takes about 3 months to change habits.

 Therefore, if you are looking for a Physio within the Crows Nest & North Sydney area of the Lower North Shore, who can help you improve your walking style, visit this page to find out more about A-J, a Physio with 25 years of experience treating lower limb injuries.